 The same goes for custom web designers.
 “Cheap” is a highly deceptive term; it really means you may not pay as much up front, but that you’ll be paying more (probably way more) in the future to fix extra problems, make up for lost time in downtime.

-If you own a small business you need a website.
+If you own a business, of any size, you need a website.

 In addition, you simply cannot afford to waste money on a “bargain” web designer.
 You have to do your homework and budget accordingly to get the best web designer you can afford for your needs.
 That means that a £50 website will not be your best bet, but that does not mean that your website has to cost more than a few hundred pounds, and definitely not £1,000.
 Unless it requires complex animations and bespoke interactive functionality.